LegendaryHog/LegendaryHog/README.md

     take text in buffer, sort by end of lines, generate poem.

 - [Stack](https://github.com/LegendaryHog/Stack)
-    - try to wrote RAII Stack in C, I cannot say that i did perfect interface and errors handing, but that was a good try.
+    - attempt to write RAII Stack in C, I cannot say that I did perfect interface and errors handing, but that was a good try.
 - [Processor(Assembler)](https://github.com/LegendaryHog/Pentium)
-    - Assembler-like language with assembling and processing programms.
-We did code generation with macros for better debugging))).
+    - Assembly language with assembler and processing programms.
+I did code generation with macros for better debugging))).

 - [Array based list](https://github.com/LegendaryHog/List)